m3rcer/m3rcer.github.io/permalinks/PhishOPS/StartingPoint.md

 _________________________________________________________________________________________________

-## Spam Filter Bypass Requirements

 ### Find a hosting provider/ISP that allows an SMTP build

 Finding a good hosting provider that supports all your needs to build an already configured SMTP server with relays is hard.
 Basically the ISP could support relays, asn, bridges and tor support , crypto depending on your needs.

 Do they have high reputation IP addresses?
 You definitely don’t want to be listed on the dreaded Microsoft Outlook IP blacklist or the SpamRats blacklist.
 Outbound port `25/587` is mandatory for allowing your SMTP server to send outbound and recieve inbound mails.
 So be careful to select an ISP that provides a vps that meets the criteria.

-__I've made a blog/repo detailing ISP selection for SMTP builds [here](https://github.com/m3rcer/Hosting-providers-for-smtp-builds) if you haven't checked it out already.__

 **[Here is the link](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/GoodBadISPs)** that provides a list of all the available vps's that fit the criteria explained above.
 Choose accordingly.
 All credits go to [Alexander Færøy](https://gitlab.torproject.org/ahf) for this wonderful Repository.